Understanding the Dangers of Federal Pacific Stab-Lok Electrical Panels

 Investigations into these panels revealed that approximately 25% of the breakers failed basic safety tests conducted by independent safety organizations.
 These results led to class-action lawsuits, and ultimately, a recall and discontinuation of these products.
 However, despite these findings, a formal nationwide recall by government safety agencies was never enforced, leaving millions of potentially hazardous panels still installed in homes today.

-How to Identify a Federal Pacific Stab-Lok Panel
+How to Identify a Federal Pacific Stab Lok Load Center Panel

 Remediation and Replacement Options